Call OUH PhD Fund

 Please note that invitations will be sent with short notice, approximately one week before the assessment meeting where the interviews will take place.
 See the expected date for the meeting at the top of this call.

-Please note that only the applicants with the highest score in the assessment prior to the meeting will be invited for an interview, and that stipends will be awarded among applicants invited for an interview.
+Please note that only applicants with the highest score in the assessment of applications prior to the meeting will be invited for an interview, and that stipends will be awarded among applicants invited for an interview.
 Consequently, if you do not receive an invitation for interview approximately one week before the assessment meeting, you will most likely not receive a stipend at this particular application round.

 We aim to give all applicants feedback no later than 3 weeks after the assessment meeting, including applicants who are not invited for an interview.